 Your Credit, Your Responsibility

 If an account in collections has disappeared from your credit report for a legitimate reason, that’s fantastic because you can start to rebuild your credit health and move forward from your financial setback.
-Keep in mind that the item may reappear on your report, so it’s important to keep reviewing your credit report!
+Keep in mind that the item may reappear on your report if it disappeared due to an error, so it’s important to keep reviewing your credit report!